emontzkajnl/plugins/post-smtp/readme.txt

 == Changelog ==

+= 2.4.8 - 2023-04-17 =
+**Bug Fix**

+* Fixed deprecated functions on Php 8.x

+= 2.4.7 - 2023-04-10 =
+**Improvements**

+* Updated feedback SDK to latest version
+* Added PHP 8.1 compatibility

+= 2.4.6 - 2023-03-27 =
+**Bug Fixes**

+* Added new option in the settings to fix broken emails.

+= 2.4.5 - 2023-03-14 =
+**Bug Fixes**

+* Reverted the fix to support minor PHP versions, impacting some other PHP versions.
+* NEW Filter post_smtp_incompatible_php added to fix the compatibility of minor PHP versions.

+= 2.4.4 - 2023-03-08 =
+**Bug Fixes**

+* Resolved an issue where warnings were generated due to an array to string conversion.
+* Fixed a problem where CC and BCC recipients were not properly added when using SendInBlue.
+* Addressed an issue where multiple recipients using SendInBlue were receiving emails individually instead of as a group.
+* Fixed an email formatting issue that occurred in certain PHP versions.
+* Corrected an issue where the friendly name feature was not functioning properly with SendInBlue.

+= 2.4.3 - 2023-02-27 =
+**Bug Fixes**

+* Fix - Code 400 error appearing in some cases for SendGrid with cc headers

+= 2.4.2 - 2023-02-24 =
+**Bug Fixes**

+* Email header request issue fixed for MailGun
+* Email attachment issue is fixed in SendGrid

+= 2.4.1 - 2023-02-22 =
+**Bug Fixes**

+* Fixed parse error on Php 7.2

+= 2.4 - 2023-02-21 =
+**Improvements**

+* Replaced Mandrill SDK with Endpoints
+* Replaced SendGrid SDK with Endpoints

+= 2.3.2 - 2023-01-06 =
+**Bug Fixes**

+* Fixed error related to Reply-To appearing in some cases.

+= 2.3.1 - 2023-01-05 =
+**Bug Fixes**

+* Fixed issues appearing in PostmanLogFields.php
+* Emails were getting broken in some cases

+= 2.3 - 2023-01-03 =
+**Bug Fixes**

+* PHP errors appear in ajax requests in some cases.
+* Fixed comma breaking the From name in the log section
+* Reply-to Header not being added in some instances (Reported by @pierrehooker)

+**Improvements**

+* Updated sender header as per RFC-2822
+* Added PHP 8 Compatibility
+* Updated Google API SDK
+* Replaced MailGun SDK with endpoints
+* Replaced SendInBlue SDK with Endpoints

 = 2.2.3 - 2022-12-27 =
 **FIX**

 * Bug Fix - Support menu was disappearing in some cases

 = 2.2.2 - 2022-12-19 =